Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Features

 On Modal form, I wanted to add function to prevent the form being sent unless email addresses match but I wasn't able to set this up as JavaScript is required for this.
+On registration form, I wanted to add more modern calendar which also has only weekends hiliged to be selected but won't have time to look into the details for the moment

 ## Technologies Used